 Unlike many of the teams in the Startupbootcamp, EnergyTech Ventures is not developing hardware or software.
 Can you explain your output to us?

 That’s correct: we’re not developing any hardware or any platform.
-Instead, we’re creating sector-specific algorithms to help our customers – who operate in energy-intensive commercial and industrial sectors – leverage the data that they have.
+Instead, we’re creating sector-specific algorithms to help our customers – who operate in energy-intensive industrial and commercial sectors – leverage the data that they have.
 We’re giving them actionable insights with which they can improve their energy productivity.
 It’s simply an intelligent suite of codes that can help companies make decisions to improve their energy productivity.

 Do your customers need programs to run these algorithms and display the results?